cryptobuks/escrow_system_wordpress/readme.txt

 Requires PHP: 7.0
 Version : 1.0

 Saksh Escrow System is a plateform allow parties to complete safe payments.
+Make sure you install Woocommerce and TeraWallet  also.

 == Description ==